cct823/Flask-Demo/README.md

 `venv\Scripts\activate`

-Following command allows you to run `Flash Run` automatically when you start virtual environment
+Following command allows you to run `Flask Run` automatically when you start virtual environment

 `pip install python-dotenv`